West Orange-Cove Consolidated Independent School District: 2011 Bond

 In May 2011 West Orange-Cove voters approved a low-interest federal stimulus bond for District advancement.
 The bond has provided funding for; replacing the track at West Orange-Stark High School, which had been unusable since 2005, and remodeling the Kindergarten wing of the former Anderson Elementary campus, converting it to the West Orange-Stark Academic Alternative Center.
 New playground equipment has been placed at West Orange-Stark Elementary, and all athletic facilities at West Orange-Stark High School have been updated, including a new tennis court, new fencing at the softball and baseball stadiums, and new restroom/concessions at Dan R. Hook Stadium.
 Projects that have yet to be completed are the renovation of the main campus at Anderson to a Community Outreach Facility, and the Administration Offices, which are currently housed in a building in a prime commercial area.
 Other projects planned include fencing around the Elementary school, new Heating/Ventilation/Air Conditioning systems in various areas throughout the district's school, an additional staff parking lot at West Orange-Stark Middle, and ADA modifications, where necessary.

 The funding, amounting to $6,075,000, will be paid back over 15-years.

 The district plans to sell the current administration building, and collect money in doing so.

 WO-CCISD administration

-Superintendent of schools Dr. Rickie R. Harris was hired by the board of trustees in 2015.
-He previously served as an Assistant Principal in Cedar Hill ISD.
+Superintendent of schools Dr. Alicia Sigee was hired by the board of trustees in May 2025.